dominiqueulrixh/project_machinelearning2/README.md

 ### 4. Interpretation and Validation
 In my project, I asked the chatbot 15 questions on the topic of civil law.
 Eight of these questions came from two individuals in my acquaintance.
 These 15 questions were then submitted for automatic review by ChatGPT-4o, which checked the answers against the Civil Code that I provided.

 Additionally, I conducted a manual review where I verified and evaluated the referenced article numbers.
-To further validate the results, I took two measures that are documented in the .doc folder under Validating the results.pdf.
+To further validate the results, I took two measures that are documented in .doc/Validating the results.pdf.

 Through this combination of automatic and manual validation, I ensured that the chatbot's responses are accurate and reliable.
 The validation of results through numerical methods and manual review has helped confirm the accuracy and reliability of the chatbot.